christopherhjung/c-compiler/lib/googletest/googletest/docs/faq.md

 You may still want to use `SetUp()/TearDown()` in the following cases:

 *   C++ does not allow virtual function calls in constructors and destructors.
-    You can call a method declared as virtual, but it will not use dynamic dispatch, it will use the definition from the class the constructor of which is currently executing.
-This is because calling a virtual method before the derived class constructor has a chance to run is very dangerous - the virtual method might operate on uninitialized data.
-Therefore, if you need to call a method that will be overridden in a derived class, you have to use `SetUp()/TearDown()`.
+    You can call a target declared as virtual, but it will not use dynamic dispatch, it will use the definition from the class the constructor of which is currently executing.
+This is because calling a virtual target before the derived class constructor has a chance to run is very dangerous - the virtual target might operate on uninitialized data.
+Therefore, if you need to call a target that will be overridden in a derived class, you have to use `SetUp()/TearDown()`.
 *   In the body of a constructor (or destructor), it's not possible to use the `ASSERT_xx` macros.
 Therefore, if the set-up operation could cause a fatal